Deadline (character): Fictional character biography

-Deadline first appears as a mercenary with a contract on Starman Will Payton.
+Deadline first appears as a mercenary with a contract on Starman (Will Payton).
 He is mentioned to be one of the best and highest paid super-mercenaries, along with Bolt.
-Other stories suggest that, while Deadline is a master at what he does, he is not as highly regarded as, for example, Deathstroke or Deadshot.
+Other stories suggest that, while Deadline is a master at what he does, he is not as highly regarded as other mercenaries, like Deathstroke or Deadshot.

 Deadline appears as a vacationer in Bialya after it is opened up to supervillains.
 When the country is assisted by the Justice League, Deadline is captured by Guy Gardner.

 Deadline later becomes part of a more villainous version of the Suicide Squad propping up the dictatorship in the Bermuda Triangle island of Diabloverde.
 His team is shown terrorizing civilians for fun.
 Amanda Waller and her Squad take him out, along with his colleagues, while attempting to remove the dictator.

-During the Underworld Unleashed crossover event, Deadline meets fellow mercenaries Deadshot, Merlyn the Dark Archer, Bolt, and Chiller, and bands together with them as the Killer Elite.
+During the Underworld Unleashed crossover event, Deadline meets fellow mercenaries Deadshot, Merlyn, Bolt, and Chiller, and bands together with them as the Killer Elite, with each achieving their dream assassination.
+On Deadline's part, it was on a Texas district attorney.
 While operating within this group, they confront the mercenaries called the Body Doubles.
 The entire Elite suffers multiple humiliating defeats.

 He is hired by King Theisley of Poseidonis to assassinate Aquaman.
 Despite managing to get Aquaman out of the seas and into the sky, he fails to kill him.
 He also attempts to kill Steel at one point but fails that as well.

-Deadline is shot and apparently killed by Warden Wolfe at Iron Heights prison while trying to escape with cohorts Deadshot and Merlyn.
+Deadline is shot and apparently killed by Gregory Wolfe at Iron Heights Penitentiary while trying to escape with Deadshot and Merlyn.
+He is later revealed to have survived due to having been dosed with Joker venom, which possesses healing properties.

-He later appears alive in the 2004 Deadshot miniseries.
-Writer Christos Gage justified this by pointing out that, at the time of the shooting, Deadline had been dosed with Joker venom, which has been established as having healing properties.
-He later appears in Cry for Justice.

-DC Rebirth

-In the DC Rebirth reboot, a refined, uncostumed Deadline appears in Deathstroke (vol. 4) #15 with his hover discs.
+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+A refined, uncostumed Deadline appears in Deathstroke (vol. 4) #15 with his hover discs.
 Deadline clashed with Deathstroke when the former was hired to kill congresswoman Delores Hasgrove, and the latter accompanied the hero Powergirl, who protected her.
 Their initial clash began when Deadline seemingly killed Tanya with his infinity rifle, and only ended with Deathstroke severing Deadline's right hand and stealing his signature weapon when the assassin attempted to phase it through the former's Ikon Suit.

 Deadline later appears as a member of the Secret Society of Super Villains.

 Powers and abilities

-Deadline has the inherent power of intangibility with a unique twist.
-He is able turn himself and any equipment that he is carrying intangible while still able to physically interact with his gear or his adversaries.
-He wears special equipment, including golden battle armor, a plasma gun and flying discs.
+Deadline possesses intangibility, which he can use on himself and anything he is carrying while retaining his ability to interact with his equipment and adversaries.
+Additionally, he possesses golden battle armor, a plasma gun, and flying discs.